Cisco Way station

 Cisco Way station is a light rail station operated by Santa Clara Valley Transportation Authority (VTA).
+The station is located in the median of Tasman Drive just west of Cisco Way in northern San Jose, California.
+It is located near the headquarters of Cisco Systems, which Cisco Way was named after.
 This station is served by the Orange Line of the VTA light rail system.

 The station was opened on May 17, 2001, as part of the first phase of VTA's Tasman East light rail extension.

-Service

-Location

-Cisco Way station is located in the median of Tasman Drive just west of Cisco Way in northern San Jose, California.
-It is located near the headquarters of Cisco Systems, which Cisco Way was named after.